-The brain’s ECS system responds to cannabis.
+The brain’s ECS system regulates several different processes, like our appetite, pain sensation, mood, and even memory.
+ECS stands for “endocannabinoid,” which means it has some similarities with cannabis.
 This is why marijuana use often makes us drowsy.
 However, the ECS system can develop a tolerance to cannabis use…which results in insomnia.

 The brain’s Orexin system helps us stay awake.
 Heroin and related opiates supercharge this system, causing us to feel hyperactive and happy.
 It also makes falling AND staying asleep really difficult.